-The L-Shaped Room, based on the novel by Lynn Reid Banks, most famous for her children books, Forbes came nearest to emulating the achievements of the Nouvelle Vague with this quintessentially English example of the movement; Phil Wickam wrote “it feels like half a New Wave film”, which did Forbes not enough credit.
+The L-Shaped Room, based on the novel by Lynn Reid Banks, most famous for her children books, was Forbes quintessentially English answer to the French nouvelle vague movement; Phil Wickam wrote “it feels like half a New Wave film”, which did Forbes not enough credit.
 Soon after he went to Hollywood and in spite of eventually returning to England, he will be remembered mostly for mainstream works like International Velvet and The Stepford Wives, hardly trashy, but safe and lacking the originality of his early work.

 Caron’s Jane comes across as the only emancipated character in this community of sceptics and traditionalists.
-The actress had originally rejected the downtrodden female characters penned by Forbes and together they worked at making Jane more of a feminist, It’s a demanding role but Caron pulls it off with tremendous flair.
+The actress had originally rejected the downtrodden female characters penned by Forbes and together they worked at making Jane more of a feminist.
+It’s a demanding role but Caron pulls it off with tremendous flair.
 Her rapport with Toby is convincing and Bell is superb as a man in smitten by love but fraught with his own demons.
 The poignant ending shows Jane walking up the steps with the new lodger (Nanette Newman, Forbes’ wife), saying an effecting goodbye to the room that saw her through such an emotional period of her life.
 The English girl cannot understand Jane’s affection for the crummy place.

-DoP Douglas Slocombe’s grainy black-and-white images shows a London lost in time, closer to the Victorian era than the 20th century.
+DoP Douglas Slocombe’s grainy black-and-white images show a London lost in time, closer to the Victorian era than the 20th century.
 The streets seem shabby, drab and provincial.
-Cage-like rooms make the place more like an open prison trapping the tenants in an impoverished, curtain-tweeking neighbourhood, where nowadays they would be part of the edgy London scene.
+Claustrophobic rooms make the place more like an open prison trapping the tenants in an impoverished, curtain-tweaking neighbourhood, where nowadays they would be part of the edgy London scene.
 The prudishness is over-bearing; when Jane and Toby try to embrace each other in Hyde Park, a warden intervenes.
 London is not swinging at all in this dingy Notting Hill setting that was simply a poor man’s version of Kensington and would remain so until the 90s.